Joshua-Hwang/habits2share/README.md

 * [X] Sharing habits
 * [ ] Document API
 * [ ] All users are considered friends.
 Provide a friending system.
+* [ ] Loading react components aren't same size as the component they will replace causing pop-in